A large number of scientific programs are undertaken in and around Casey.

 Since 2008 Casey station has been used as a base for the ‘International Collaboration for Exploration of the Cryosphere through Aerogeophysical Profiling’ (ICECAP) project.
 ICECAP is using airborne geophysical instruments (radar, laser, geomagnetic and gravity instruments) mounted in a Basler aircraft, to study the bedrock geology and structure of the East Antarctic ice sheet, and its glaciological processes.

-Adélie penguin research is also conducted at Casey, including through the use of remotely operated cameras (which are also set up in colonies near Davis and Mawson stations).
+Adélie penguin research is conducted at Casey, including through the use of remotely operated cameras (which are also set up in colonies near Davis and Mawson stations).
 The research is part of a long-term seabird monitoring program to better understand penguin behaviour, breeding success and the impact of predators, and to detect increases or decreases in penguin numbers as a result of environmental changes.